Talk about finger-lickin’ good, this sauce is taking things up a notch.

 What is Teriyaki Sauce?

-First thing first, this version of teriyaki sauce is not the most authentic version and is definitely Americanized.
+First thing first, this version of teriyaki sauce is not the most authentic and is definitely Americanized.

 For an authentic teriyaki sauce, check out Nami’s post.
 She explains that “teriyaki” actually translates to mean “luster” and “grilled”, referring to the cooking method, typically meaning grilled or pan-fried food with a shining glaze.
 Outside of Japan, the word teriyaki has strayed off to refer to the actual sauce, not the cooking process.